 It was noted that the inner runner of the left hand curtains was off the rod and the second hook was off the runner.

-The doctor said that when he arrived he arrived he found Margaret Jackson lying diagonally across the bed and said that she was naked except for a dress that partly covered her right shoulder.
+The doctor said that when he arrived he found Margaret Jackson lying diagonally across the bed and said that she was naked except for a dress that partly covered her right shoulder.
 He said that she was lying prone with her face and mouth closely applied to the bed clothes and with her right arm flexed and beneath her body and her left arm extended on the bed.
 He said that when the quilt was removed by the police to facilitate his examination, he saw blood stains caused, it appeared, by blood that had issued from her mouth and found that life was extinct.
 He said that her hair on the left side of her head was matted with blood and that her hair was also adhering to her nose and that bleeding had entirely ceased.
-He added that both of her rms above the elbows shewed slight signs of Ecchymosis, (discolouration), over an area of about two and a half inches, which eh said, indicated that, in his opinion, that she had been tightly held.
+He added that both of her arms above the elbows shewed slight signs of Ecchymosis, (discolouration), over an area of about two and a half inches, which he said, indicated that, in his opinion, she had been tightly held.

-He said that he felt the skin on her back and found that it was still warm but said that that did not indicate that he had died shortly before his arrival and he said that in cases of violence it was known that heat was maintained for a longer time than normal when death was by natural causes.
+He said that he felt the skin on her back and found that it was still warm but said that that did not indicate that he had died shortly before his arrival and said that in cases of violence it was known that heat was maintained for a longer time than normal compared to when death was by natural causes.
 He said that he then moved her left arm and found a little rigidity.

-The doctor was later present when Margaret Jackson's post mortem at the Eastry Institution Mortuary was carried out on 11 July 1939 and said that he was particularly interested in Margaret Jackson's stomach which he said was very full of the last meal that Margaret Jackson had eaten, which consisted of fluid content.
+The doctor was later present when Margaret Jackson's post mortem at the Eastry Institution Mortuary was carried out on 11 July 1939 and said that he was particularly interested in Margaret Jackson's stomach which he said was very full with the last meal that Margaret Jackson had eaten, which consisted of fluid content.
 He said that her meal was traced down through the jejunum to well down the ileum and to within possibly 18 inches of the ileocecal valve, which he said was of great importance.
 He said that her stomach was very full and as the stomach could empty within one or two hours, that alone, in his opinion narrowed down the time of her death following her last meal.
 He said that a meal could reach the ileum in twenty to thirty minutes, and so it was possible that the stage of digestion reached would have occurred in under half an hour after the completion of her breakfast.
 He also stated that a further factor that should be regarded was the fact that states of anxiety and fear and the bodily condition produced by asphyxia could cause pathological 'hurrying' of the intestinal contents.